weizhining/weizhining.github.io/README.md

 <ul class="ul1">

-<li>In Spring 2026, I am a lecturer for Math 420 Introduction to Number Theory and Math 520 Linear Algebra.</li>
+<li>In Spring 2026, I am a lecturer for Math 420 Introduction to Number Theory (<a href="https://weizhining.github.io/Teaching/math420sp26/math420.html">course page</a>) and Math 520 Linear Algebra.</li>

 <li>In Fall 2025, I was a lecturer for Math 180 Multivariable Calculus.</li>